Famous People Who Stutter

 Juanfran (Juan Francisco Garcia Garcia) — Popular soccer left fullback who has played for Real Madrid and Celta.

-Matt Slauson — A New York Jets lineman.
+Matt Slauson — A guard for the Chicago Bears.
 While playing for the University of Nebraska, he was a three-time All-Big 12 selection.

 Mark Rubin — Defensive back football player for Penn State.

 Antonio Dixon — This NFL defensive tackle overcame stuttering, homelessness, and learning disabilities to graduate from the University of Miami.

 Herschel Walker — This Heisman Trophy winning running back played for the Dallas Cowboys, the Minnesota Vikings, the Philadelphia Eagles, and the New York Giants.

 Ivo Karlovic — This Croatian tennis player has won four ATP singles titles.
 He is considered to be one of the best servers and tallest players on the ATP tour.
 He is 6 feet, 10 inches.
 His height allows him to serve with high speed.

 Ellis Lankster — A cornerback for the New York Jets.
 Before joining New York, he was with the Buffalo Bills.
 He played college football at West Virginia University.